 Popular holiday rental amenities in Guernsey

 Check out the climate diagram for Guernsey.
-July is the warmest month in Guernsey with average maximum temperatures of 19°.
+July is the warmest month in Guernsey, with average daily maximum temperatures of 19°.
 On the other hand, you could have temperatures dropping under 5° in February.
-The rainiest month is July while the driest month is July.
+The rainiest month is July, while the driest month is July.

 Holiday lettings in Guernsey - A home away from home

 Holiday lettings on Guernsey give you the opportunity to explore and enjoy this beautiful little island in the English Channel.
 Known for its sandy white beaches and its mild climate, Guernsey is a great place for relaxation and calm.
 The island is also a full of history, from ancient times to its strategic role in the Second World War.
 Holiday lettings vary from modern apartments and houses with access to a pool to country cottages surrounded by fields, all of which are never far from a beach.

 The climate in Guernsey is famously mild, and it is amongst the sunniest places in the British Isles.
 The summer period is known to be particularly dry and sunny, with temperatures reaching up to 25 degrees celsius.
 February is the coldest month, with temperatures reaching around 6 degrees on average.

 You may enjoy an island-hopping trip to the four other smaller islands, Alderney, Herm, Sark and Lihou, which constitute the Bailiwick of Guernsey.
 All of these islands are within an hour's boat trip from the main island and have attractions and special events of their own which make them equally as exciting as Guernsey itself.

 Beaches, bays and battles - The sights of Guernsey

 This Martello Tower was built in 1804 and is now home to Guernsey's shipwreck museum.
 The museum is home to recovered artefacts from shipwrecks dating between 1777 to 2003 and visitors are told each of their gripping stories.